xarmian/avm-wallet-svelte/README.md

 import { WalletOptions } from 'avm-wallet-svelte';
 <Web3Wallet availableWallets={[WalletOptions.PERA,WalletOptions.KIBISIS]} />
 ```

+### WalletConnect

+If using WalletConnect you must obtain a Project ID from WalletConnect at https://cloud.walletconnect.com.
+This must be set as an environment variable PUBLC_WALLETCONNECT_PROJECT_ID, i.e.

+PUBLIC_WALLETCONNECT_PROJECT_ID=abcdefghijklmnop

 ### Stores
 This package utilizes stores to expose the list of connected wallets and the user's currently selected wallet,